-Since the date of our last annual meeting, we initiated our inaugural stockholder engagement program.
-As part of this process, we sought meetings with 67% of our top 15 investors, excluding our affiliates.
+We initiated our stockholder engagement program in late 2021.
+Since our 2022 annual meeting of stockholders, as part of this process, we sought meetings with or met with 95% of our top 20 investors, excluding our affiliates.
 Through this program, our team met with governance professionals from active and passive funds as well as portfolio managers from active funds.
 Topics discussed included, but were not limited to:

-- · Environmental disclosures
+- · Environmental disclosures;

-- Executive compensation
+- · Executive compensation;

-- · Human capital matters, including diversity, equity and inclusion
+- · Human capital matters, including diversity, equity and inclusion; and

-- · Corporate governance
+- · Corporate governance.

-Senior representatives from CrowdStrike's human resources, investor relations and legal teams attended these meetings and communicated stockholder feedback to CrowdStrike board members for them to take into account as appropriate.
-We expect to continue to expand our engagement program with stockholders to maintain an open dialogue and ensure that we have an understanding of our stockholders' perspectives.
+Senior representatives from CrowdStrike's human resources, investor relations and legal teams attended these meetings and communicated stockholder feedback to our Board members for them to take into account as appropriate.
+We expect to continue to expand our engagement program to maintain an open dialogue and ensure that we have an understanding of our stockholders' perspectives.
 Aside from our stockholder engagement program, we also engage with stockholders via quarterly earnings calls, analyst meetings, investor road shows, industry conferences and company-hosted events.